kzb11128/nodejs_README_generator/README.md

 # Description
-This application automatically generates a READE.md using your inputs to create the following sections:
+This application automatically generates a standard professional READE.md using your inputs in node.js command
-- Description
-- Installation
-- Usage
-- License
-- Contributing
-- Tests
-- Questions

 ## User Story
 ```